Skip to content

 Opting out mid-workflow

-At any handoff, if you do not want the orchestrator to proceed, just say "stop" or "I want to check first" or ask an unrelated question.
+At any handoff, if you do not want the guide to proceed, just say "stop" or "I want to check first" or ask an unrelated question.
 The workflow pauses immediately.
-You can resume later by re-invoking /v-model-workflow.
+You can resume later by re-invoking /dia-guide.

 What's next